zvakanaka/photo-gal/README.md

 }
 ```

-Then run `sng` from the parent directory.
+Then run `sng` from that parent directory.

 ## Photos
 Place photos in a sibling directory of the project named `photo` (can be symbolic link).